denevell/Natch-Android/README.md

 * Goto invidiual thread on notification
 * Check if registered for gcm notifications
-* I should see empty screen on no threads
-* I should see empty screen on no posts
 * Get rid of alarm code in project, write up on blog.

 ## Ice-box